European Crime Prevention Award and Best Practice Conference

 - The project shall be capable of replication by organisations and groups in other Member States

-The European Crime Prevention Award (ECPA) and Best Practice Conference (BPC) took place on 8 and 9 December 2021.
-The theme was bullying and violence among minors (both online and offline).
+The European Crime Prevention Award (ECPA) and Best Practice Conference (BPC) took place on 8 and 9 December 2022.
+The theme is working with a particularly vulnerable crime victim.